alecramsay/ushouse/docs/process.md

 ## Step 6 - Analyze the elections in Excel

-I import that into Excel and analyz the results longitudinally.
+I import that into Excel and analyze the results longitudinally.

 ## Notes